UnitTestBot/UTBotJava/docs/CodeGenerationAndRendering.md

 Supported mocking options are:
 - No mocking
+- Mocking with Mockito framework
-- Mocking with Mockito framework, including mocking static methods
+- Mocking static methods with Mockito

 Parameterized tests can be generated in Java only.
 Parameterization is not supported with the mocks enabled or with JUnit 4 chosen as the testing framework.